mozilla/wikimo_content/README.md

 All documentation is licensed under the MPL (see LICENSE).

+# Notes on infosec.mozilla.org (no longer hosted on wikimo)

+Certain pages used to be hosted on wiki.mozilla.org are now hosted on https://infosec.mozilla.org.
+The wiki.mozilla.org pages redirect there automatically.
+Please use https://github.com/mozilla/infosec.mozilla.org if you wish to improve these pages.

 # Drafting new documentation, or changes to documents

 Sometimes, it's a little hard to edit documents directly from Git in your own text editor.